 Get Outside This Summer With These 5 Florida Adventures

 Enter an Adventure Race - Kick it into high gear with one of Pangea's summer adventure races.
-The Luminescent AR takes place at River Breeze Park in Oak Hill on July 21.
+The Luminescent AR takes place at River Breeze Park in Oak Hill.
 If you haven't seen the glowing waters of Mosquito Lagoon you have to check it out.
-On Aug.
-18 head over to Tosohatchee Wildlife Management Area in Christmas for the Nocturnal Challenge AR and take part in an awesome nighttime event.
-Don't forget your headlamp!
+Head over to Tosohatchee Wildlife Management Area in Christmas, Fla., for the Nocturnal Challenge AR and take part in an awesome nighttime event.
+Bring your headlamp!

 Go Watch Some Wildlife - Yep there are tons of places perfect for summer wildlife watching.
 Check out Edward Ball Wakulla Springs Wildlife State Park near Tallahassee and keep your eyes peeled for Swallow-tailed Kites alligators and tons of wading birds.
 Bonus points – take a dip in Wakulla Springs one of the largest and deepest springs on the planet.
 Down south visit the Venice Rookery for more egrets and herons and Bill Baggs Cape Florida State Park on Key Biscayne near Miami for Gray Kingbirds Magnificent Frigatebirds and possibly a Mangrove Cuckoo.
 Tip: go in the mornings and late evenings when things are cooler and wildlife is more active.